Arthur Godfrey: Personal life

+Godfrey was married twice.
+He and his first wife, Catherine, had one child.
+He was next married to the former Mary Bourke from February 24, 1938, until their divorce in 1982, a year before his death.
+They had two children.

 Death

-Emphysema, thought to have been caused by decades of smoking and the radiation treatments for Godfrey's lung cancer, became a problem in the early 1980s.
-Godfrey died of the condition at Mount Sinai Hospital in Manhattan on March 16, 1983, at the age of 79.
-Godfrey was buried at Union Cemetery in Leesburg, Virginia, not far from his farm.
+Godfrey began to suffer from emphysema, thought to have been caused by decades of smoking and the radiation treatments for his lung cancer, in the early 1980s.
+He died from it at Mount Sinai Hospital in Manhattan on March 16, 1983, at the age of 79, and was buried at Union Cemetery in Leesburg, Virginia, not far from his farm.